Definition of

 Progress

 The dictionary of the Royal Spanish Academy (RAE) defines ambition as the desire to obtain power , wealth or fame .
-The term comes from the Latin ambitĭo and can be used in a positive or negative sense.
+The term comes from the Latin ambitĭo and can be used in a positive or negative way.

 The dangers of ambition